 When the smoke cleared, OSU crowned four All-Americans en route to winning the title, with Vail finishing seventh, sophomore Colby Lowe eighth, Kosgei 11th and sophomore Girma Mecheso 24th.
 For his efforts, Smith was honored as the USTFCCCA National Coach of the Year.

 It was a different refrain in 2010, as the distance-running community had already developed a familiarity with Oklahoma State as the top dog.
-That said, Smith and the Cowboys destroyed the field at the 2010 NCAA Championships, racking up the fourth-largest margin of victory in the history of the NCAA Championships in defeating the field by a whopping 120 points.
+That said, Smith and the Cowboys still managed to turn heads by destroying the NCAA competition, racking up the fourth-largest margin of victory in the history of the NCAA Championships in defeating the field by a whopping 120 points.

 During the 2009 outdoor season – Smith’s first as head coach – the Cowboys placed 25th in the final team standings and Fernandez won the 1,500 meter title.
 OSU’s team finish was the best for a Cowboy team in 24 years and Fernandez became the Pokes’ first NCAA champion since Paul Larkins in 1986.
 Additionally, Vail earned All-America honors in the 5,000 meters.